mapbox/mapbox-events-ios/readme.md

 eventsManager.sendTurnstileEvent()
 ```

+### 🗺 Foreground and Background Location Collection

+The MapboxMobileEvents frameworks collect location data to help us improve the map.
+We strive to maintain a low power and network usage profile for this collection and take great care to anonymize all data in accordance with our [privacy policy](https://www.mapbox.com/legal/privacy).

+The use of Mapbox SDKs and APIs on mobile devices are governed by our
+[Terms of Service](https://www.mapbox.com/legal/tos#[MomMom]) which requires your app not interfere with or limit the data that the Mapbox SDK sends to us, whether by modifying the SDK or by other means.
+If your application requires different terms, please contact [Mapbox Sales](https://www.mapbox.com/contact/sales/).

+#### Background Location in iOS 13

+If your application enables background location, the MapboxMobileEvents framework collects telemetry in the background using a passive method which allows for very low power usage.
+If your application does not use background location, make sure that the permissions keys for it are removed in the `Info.plist`:
+`NSLocationAlwaysAndWhenInUseUsageDescription`, `NSLocationAlwaysUsageDescription`, as well as  the `UIBackgroundMode` `location`.

 ### ⚠️ Error and Exception Handling and Reporting

 The MapboxMobileEvents frameworks strives to contain all internal exceptions and errors in an effort to prevent errors from directly